 say what I think and back it up with data, theory, and practical

 examples.
 None of this endears me to those who like their elephant

 just the way it is, thank you very much.
 It also has a tendency to

-leave me without any markers, as they get consumed when the elephantdefends itself.
+leave me without any markers, as they get consumed when the elephant

 So, the question becomes, what the heck